gvwilson/sensibleadventures/iffy/iffy.md

 "Or 'less he figures you got some serious haul back o' you."

 Wales nodded.
-"Thanks for the warning."
+"Thank you---I'll keep that in mind."

 Ten minutes later Uncle Jack shouted,
 "No affin' way!
 We're a jelly dredger,
-not a damn ferry!
+not an affin' ferryboat!
-You wanna slide up along Rothera, haul yourself three piers over an' buy a ticket."
+You wanna hitch up along Rothera, get yourself three piers over an' buy a ticket."

 Wales' polite expression didn't waver.
 "I understand it's not your usual line of work," he said smoothly